kwai/DouZero/README.md

 ## Installation
 The training code is designed for GPUs.
 Thus, you need to first install CUDA if you want to train models.
 You may refer to [this guide](https://docs.nvidia.com/cuda/index.html#installation-guides).
 For evaluation, CUDA is optional and you can use CPU for evaluation.

-First, clone the repo with
+First, clone the repo with (if you are in China and Github is slow, you can use the mirror in [Gitee](https://gitee.com/daochenzha/DouZero)):
 ```
 git clone https://github.com/kwai/DouZero.git
 ```